manit83/SUT-OOP2024-Project/README.md

 # SUT-OOP2024-Project
-Devs:
-Mani Tavajohi
-402170408
+final Project for OOP course developed by java and javafx libraries All Assets and UI developed by Mani Tavajohi
-Ali Rezaei
+All logical and backend handling developed by Ali Rezaei